microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

   - it removes the Seal from the entry in the `LockTable`, or deletes the entry if it was Tentative
 - Because `LockTable` use does not verify that the key actually exists (as it does not issue a pending operation to ensure the requested key, and not a collision, is found in the on-disk portion), it is possible that keys will exist in the `LockTable` that do not in fact exist in the log.
 This is fine; if we do more than `Lock` them, then they will be added to the log at that time, and the locks applied to them.

 We implement the `LockTable` with a `ConcurrentDictionary` because the use is expected to be very low--the vast majority of locks should not last long enough to be evicted from either the `ReadCache` or main memory.
-Thus, most operations on the `LockTable` will simply compare to `Count > 0`.
+Thus, most operations on the `LockTable` will simply compare to an internal `approximateCount > 0`; the stock `Count` property locks all sub-tables within the `ConcurrentDictionary`.

 #### Insertion to LockTable due to Lock